How to Fix Over- and Under-Saturated Photos Using Lightroom Classic

 My camera tends to overemphasize red and orange tones, so a targeted saturation adjustment balances this image nicely.

 Adjustments walk a careful line between correction and creative adjustments.
-The tutorial below has more information on the HSL panel and how you can use it for both corrections and creative edits.
+The below has more information on the HSL panel and how you can use it for both corrections and creative edits.

 Learn More About Adobe Lightroom